rickaof/rickaof/README.md

 I’m deeply passionate about applying data to improve processes, uncover insights and support decision-making.
 Coming from an engineering background, I value precision, structure, and logic — and I bring those values into every data project I work on.
 My goal is to work in a collaborative environment where I can keep growing as a data professional and contribute with impact.

-> "Turn data into direction, and direction into action."

 ---

 🧠 *Thank you for visiting my GitHub.
 Feel free to explore my projects or get in touch!*